alastairgarner/Masters_Thesis/thesis.md

 ## Neural circuitry for escape behaviour

 The class IV dendrite arborization (CIVda or MDIV) neurons are the primary nociceptive neurons in larvae and they tile the larval body wall [@Grueber2002;@Tracey2003].
-They were first implicated as nociceptive through identification of the gene *painless* (expressed in CIVda neurons), mutations in which abolish larval nocifensive responses to thermal or mechanical nociceptive stimuli [@Tracey2003].
+They were first implicated as nociceptive through identification of the gene *painless* (expressed in CIVda neurons), as mutations of *painless* abolish larval nocifensive responses to thermal or mechanical nociceptive stimuli [@Tracey2003].
 The same group later showed CIVda neurons to be both necessary and sufficient for triggering rolling behaviour, by using a complement of neuronal activation and inhibition [@Hwang2007].

 A number of papers have begun to elucidate the second-order sensory neurons, downstream of CIVda neurons, that are necessary for escape behaviours.
 Key to these insights was the generation of a serial section transmission electron microscopy (ssTEM) volume, for the brain of a first instar larva [@Ohyama2015].
 This dataset allowed for reconstruction of individual neurons, as well as mapping the number of synaptic connections between pairs of neurons.
 In total 14 distinct pairs of neurons have been identified as receiving monosynaptic connections from the CIVda nociceptive neurons [@Gerhard2017].
 These postsynaptic partners are conserved between first and third instar larvae [@Gerhard2017].
 At present, 8 pairs of these neurons have been shown to elicit escape behaviour when activated, including the Basin (A09a,c) [@Ohyama2015], DnB (A09l) [@Burgos2018], mCSI (A02m/n) [@Yoshino2017], Wave (A02o) [@Takagi2017] and A08n neurons [@Hu2017].